GinnyMaive/mae.lol/src/faq.md

 (Throwbacks like 90's designs and 88x31 buttons are considered retro cool, so I am both a trend setter and a trend follower.)

 Alternatively and more simply stated: i think it's funny but ymmv

-## gnu/linux ?

-Yeah I actually kinda agree with the [gnu/linux copypasta](https://snug.moe/notes/9g4by8rf2n). \
-I kinda feel bad the gnu people don't get as much credit as they deserve.